“We shall renounce . . . the subterfuges.”

 In equation (2), we should use Compustat mnemonics A = PPENT(Net), i.e., property, plant & equipment (net of accumulated depreciation), because this is the only composite balance sheet account of depreciable assets.

-The synthetic school employs a combination of the structural equations of the profit margin and the return on assets schools.
-The profit equation of the synthetic school can be expressed:
+The hybrid school employs a combination of the structural equations of the profit margin and the return on assets schools.
+The profit equation of the synthetic (hybrid) school can be expressed: